rumaker/raspberrypijam/PITCHME.md

 ---

 ## What is Information Technology?
-* Learning Information Technology in K-12 with Raspberry PI
  * Computer Hardware
  * Web Design
  * Networking
  * Computer maintenance and repair
+ * What else?

 ---
-## Setting up the class
+## Learning Information Technology in K-12 with Raspberry PI
+ * How can the Raspberry PI help?

 ---

 ## Computer Hardware